HidekiHrk/midori/README.md

 # midori
-A Discord Bot for colors
+A Discord Bot for colors made in C#